pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 D the water cycle in the Pantanal depends on the life of many animais which live there.
 E nearly 25% of the Pantanal wetland has been burned down.

-Item.
 11. Without changing the meaning of the text , the verb "swell", in the sentence "Like a vast tub, the wetland swells with water during the rainy season and empties out during the dry